-It seems everybody is out to get everybody else these days and that’s just weekend driving, the week day rush hour is nothing less than a war zone, what with everyone in a race cutting up other road users and driving so close to the car in front you would think they were being towed!
-It’s outrageous.
+It seems everybody is out to get everybody else these days and that’s just weekend driving, the week day rush hour is nothing less than a war zone.
+With everyone in a race cutting up other road users and driving so close to the car in front you would think they were being towed; it’s outrageous.

-As a classic car owner myself I’m sure many of you have been in a similar situation perhaps when you’re taking a leisurely drive on a country B road and Mr BMW is literally foaming at the mouth to overtake you or perhaps your cruising up hill and a queue of angry road hogs are sounding their horns in an unprovoked attack on your ear drums!
+As a classic car owner myself, I’m sure many of you have been in a similar situation perhaps when you’re taking a leisurely drive on a country B road, and Mr BMW is literally foaming at the mouth to overtake you.
+Or perhaps you’re cruising uphill, and a queue of angry road hogs are sounding their horns in an unprovoked attack on your ear drums!

-The point being is driving should be a pleasure and for many classic car enthusiast it still is.
-There’s way too much stress in life as it is so isn’t it time we all just relaxed behind the wheel regardless of what we drive?
+The point being that driving should be a pleasure and for many classic car enthusiasts, it still is.
+There’s way too much stress in life as it is, so isn’t it time we all just relaxed behind the wheel regardless of what we drive?
 Very often within many car enthusiast groups you’ll see one driver pass another with the same car and wave or acknowledge them accordingly.
 Shouldn’t we all be a little more courteous and respectful?

-Heritage Insurance fully support this as happy drivers make safer drivers if your angry or stressed you are more likely to rush or to be impatient, this may cause an accident.
-Take a look at The National Campaign for Courtesy’s “Courtesy Driving Code” this may help you or indeed other road users to have a more pleasurable journey in future.
+Heritage Insurance fully support this as happy drivers make safer drivers, if you’re angry or stressed you are more likely to rush or to be impatient, and this may cause an accident.
+Take a look at The National Campaign for Courtesy’s “Courtesy Driving Code”, this may help you or indeed other road users to have a more pleasurable journey in future.